kevwalsh/carota/_posts/2016-01-05-where-to-sleep.md

 If you're coming from far away: arrive anytime and stay as long as you want.

-If you're coming from Toronto (and have a chance to come visit anytime you want, when there are less people!): arrive late in the morning on Saturday and stay for a night or two!
+If you're coming from Toronto (and have a chance to come visit when it's less busy!): arrive late in the morning on Saturday and stay for a night or two!

 #### Airbnb, B&B's & hotels